HOME> BLOGS > How to Increase Email Marketing Conversions

 Think they’re too intrusive?
 Think again.

-Today, an average email open rate is 20%, with a response rate of only 6%.
+Today, the average email open rate is 20%, with a response rate of only 6%.
 Considering this data, it’s clear that when it comes to younger and future audiences, customers just don’t prefer email communications.
-They’re more comfortable with the short burst of texts.
+They’re more comfortable with the short burst of text.